tonye4/sillymacs/README.md

 # sillymacs
 My current emacs config.
-Works as a simplistic text editor with syntax checking and has an aesthetic theme for navigating org files.
+- Works as a minimal text editor, syntax checking and auto indending (coming soon)
+- Is easy on the eyes making sifting through org-files fun